Moskovskaya (Nizhny Novgorod Metro): History

 The construction of the station began in 1977.
 The Moskovskaya station was built in an open way, due to which many roads and the station square were blocked.
 The station was built immediately under the perspective two lines, was make it the largest in the Soviet Union and today's Russia.
 In addition to the station itself, an extensive network of tunnels was built on the approach to it.
 Some of them connected the metro station with the Moskovsky railway station.
 The last such tunnel was built in 2018 and connected the station to the Central Department Store.

 During the construction of the station, in 1984, the walls collapsed in its pit killing two workers from the student brigade.
-This accident served as the appearance of an “urban legend” about ghosts wandering through tunnels and stations.
+This accident served as the appearance of an "urban legend" about ghosts wandering through tunnels and stations.
 Workers at the station told that they had heard strange sounds in the tunnels: groans, gnash of iron or the sound of jackhammers.
-However, people are skeptical and believe that extraneous sounds in tunnels are a consequence of the penetration and activity of “diggers”.
+However, people are skeptical and believe that extraneous sounds in tunnels are a consequence of the penetration and activity of "diggers".

-The station was opened on November 20, 1985 as part of the first launch section of the Nizhny Novgorod Metro “Moskovskaya - Proletarskaya”.
+The station opened on 20 November 1985, as part of the first starting area of the Nizhny Novgorod metro "Moskovskaya — Proletarskaya".

 From 1985 to 1993, she was the terminal station for the only Avtozavodskaya line.
-After the opening of the first section of the Sormovskaya line “Moskovskaya - Kanavinskaya”, it became final for her.
-A fork movement was organized at the station - trains of the Avtozavodskaya line “turned around” at the station and continued on their way along the Sormovskaya line.
+After the opening of the first section of the Sormovskaya line "Moskovskaya - Kanavinskaya", it became final for her.
+A fork movement was organized at the station - trains of the Avtozavodskaya line "turned around" at the station and continued on their way along the Sormovskaya line.
 On November 4, 2012, after the opening of the Gorkovskaya station, it ceased to be the terminus for Avtozavodskaya line.
 And, after the opening of the Strelka station, June 12, 2018, the station has ceased to be terminus for both lines.

 Name

 The metro station got its name because of the Moskovsky railway station and the Moscow highway.
-The project name is “Moskovsky vokzal”.
+The project name is "Moskovsky vokzal".